Khloe Kardashian Faces Cavaliers ‘Curse’ Rumors Amid Tristan Thompson Romance

 “[Khloe Kardashian] is not about to take the blame for the [Cavaliers] losing,” a source told Hollywood Life on March 31.
 “It’s ridiculous to think she has that kind of power.
 But she knows that the fans are going to talk sh*t, she’s trying to mentally prepare herself for it.
 She knows she can’t lose her temper this time, her plan is to ignore all the hate.”

-Although Tristan Thompson and his team seemed to start off their 2016-2017 season strong, they have since embarked on a downward spiral and with the playoffs looming, fans are wondering what went wrong.
+Although Tristan Thompson and his team seemed to start off their 2016-2017 season strong, they have since embarked on a downward spiral, and with the playoffs looming, fans are wondering what went wrong.

 To the happiest of birthdays my love!
 To the first of many more together!
 May God continue to bless you in all of your days!
 And may we forever look at one another like this A post shared by Khloé (@khloekardashian) on